Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 Hawaii Stats and Trends

-- Hawaii has played 13 games, with five wins against the spread.
+- In Hawaii's 13 games this season, it has five wins against the spread.

-- This season, the Rainbow Warriors have an against-the-spread record of 3-3 in their six games as an underdog of 7.5 points or more.
+- The Rainbow Warriors have been underdogs by 7.5 points or more six times this year and are 3-3 ATS in those contests.

-- Hawaii's games this season have gone over the total in five out of 12 opportunities (41.7%).
+- Hawaii's games this season have hit the over on five of 12 set point totals (41.7%).

-- Hawaii is 3-2 against the spread and 5-1 overall in games when it scores more than 29.3 points.
+- When Hawaii puts up more than 29.3 points, it is 3-2 against the spread and 5-1 overall.

-- The Rainbow Warriors collect just 13 fewer yards per game (405) than the Tigers give up per contest (418).
+- The Rainbow Warriors rack up 405 yards per game, only 13 fewer than the 418 the Tigers give up.

-- In games that Hawaii amasses over 418 yards, the team is 3-2 against the spread and 5-1 overall.
+- When Hawaii piles up over 418 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Rainbow Warriors have turned the ball over 28 times this season, 13 more turnovers than the Tigers have forced (15).
+- This year the Rainbow Warriors have turned the ball over 28 times, 13 more than the Tigers' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.